 Fine pointed long tweezers*

 Purple disappearing pen helpfull.
-(Mark be Gone)
+Use mine first class

 Plastic top of sour cream container or other